gu-methods-lab/neuroimaging_resources/tutorial.md

 git status

 # Notice that list_of_resources.md is now listed as a new file
+# Remember that you can move or remove files all the same!

 # Let's commit our changes
 git commit -m "added name to contributors; created list of resources"

+# We can look at our commit history now
+git log

+# Or more elegantly:
+git log --pretty=oneline

+# Or even more elegantly:
+git log --pretty=format:"%h - %an, %ar : %s"

+# Now let's git push
+# Change your user email first for privacy
+git config --global user.email "shawnrhoads@users.noreply.github.com"

+# Now let's push (might ask for username and password)
+git push

+# Remember:
+git add file.md
+git commit -m "added file"
+git push

+# Now, I will push something new.
+# Now, you pull!
+git pull